Best Korean Face Mask: Top Sheet and Sleeping Masks for Real Results

 Laneige Water Sleeping Mask review

-The main drawback is fragrance, which is noticeable and can be an issue for sensitive noses or easily irritated skin.
-It also may not be rich enough for very dry or mature skin on its own.
-Compared with COSRX Ultimate Nourishing Rice Overnight Spa Mask, Laneige is lighter and more gel-like, better for normal to combination skin or anyone who hates thick creams, while COSRX offers more nourishment and brightening for drier or uneven skin.
+The biggest drawback is fragrance, which is noticeable and may be a dealbreaker for some people with sensitive skin or scent sensitivity.
+It is also not the richest option here, so very dry skin may need something more nourishing.
+Compared with COSRX Ultimate Nourishing Rice Overnight Spa Mask, Laneige is lighter and better suited to normal or combination skin, while COSRX is the stronger choice for dryness and uneven tone.

 Check Price on Amazon